 A survey revealed that the construction industry is not so attractive to school leavers, college students as well as graduates as other sectors.
 Over 20% of respondents stated lack of suitable vocational courses available and limited apprenticeships.
-Lack of promotion in the industry made it less appealing than other careers and no investment in schools or colleges in young people is certainly not helping the industry.
+Lack of promotion in the industry made it less appealing than other careers.

 Inadequate career development, site and working conditions, demand for work not always consistent, salary and wages not high enough in comparison to other industries, poor retention of workforce and unwillingness to train and recruit from other sectors are all reasons which hinder the younger generation from entering the construction industry workforce.

 The industry must appeal to young people and focus on making the industry more appealing by emphasising that the quality of training is good, the construction worker is currently in demand, there is opportunity for career progression, opportunity to work outside of the industry, salaries are good and the industry welcomes diversity.